Introduction to Computer Graphics, Version 1.2

 Many of the sample programs for this book are actually Web pages meant to be viewed in a Web browser.
 The Web version of this book includes interactive demo programs that are integrated into the Web pages that make up the book.

 The sample programs and demos use HTML canvas graphics (in Chapter 2) or WebGL (in later chapters).
 Canvas graphics should work well in almost any modern browser.
 WebGL is a newer technology and is more problematic.
-It is implemented in modern desktop browsers, including Internet Explorer 11, Edge, Chrome, Firefox, and Safari.
+It is implemented in all modern desktop browsers.
 It also runs in many browsers on newer mobile devices.
 However, each of those browsers have had some problems with some of my programs on some machines.
 Firefox and Chrome seem to work most consistently.
 I wish I could be more definite than that, but the reality of WebGL at this point is that you might have to look for a combination of computer and browser that will work for you.

 The sample programs and demos can all be found in the download of the web site version of this book, which is available from its main page .
 Look for them in the folders named source and demo.
 Note that some Web browsers won't use images from the local file system in canvas and WebGL graphics.
 Those browsers will have errors when they try to run some of the samples locally instead of over the Web.
-For me, Firefox can run such examples from the local file system, but Chrome cannot.
+For me, Firefox can run such examples.
 This issue affects only some of the examples.

 I have taught computer graphics every couple of years or so for almost 30 years.
 As the field developed, I had to make major changes almost every time I taught the course, but for much of that time, I was able to structure the course primarily around OpenGL 1.1, a graphics API that was in common use for an extended period.
 OpenGL 1.1 supported fundamental graphics concepts in a way that was fairly easy to use.
 OpenGL is still widely supported, but, for various reasons, the parts of it that were easy to use have been officially dropped from the latest versions (although they are in practice supported on most desktop computers).
 The result is a much more powerful API but one that is much harder to learn.
 In particular, modern OpenGL in its pure form does not make for a good introduction to graphics programming.